gridsuite/deployment/README.md

 All data must be stored under a common root directory whose location is defined by the environment variable **$GRIDSUITE_DATABASES**

 The following subdirectories must be created with file **mode 777 (rwx)** :
-- **cases** : working directory for cases-server
 - **postgres** : databases Postgres
 - **elasticsearch** : indexes (documents) Elasticsearch
 - **init** : data files for initialization

 ```
 $ cd $GRIDSUITE_DATABASES
-$ chmod 777 cases postgres elasticsearch init
+$ chmod 777 postgres elasticsearch init
 ```

-Be careful: **cases** are stored only in a minio container.
-Nothing to be done for that
+**cases** are stored in a minio containerand a volume folder named $GRIDSUITE_DATABASES/cases_v1/.
+Nothing to be done for that.

 | :warning:  These environment variables must be set and subdirectories created before running any containers with docker-compose ! |